 #9 Are turtle spotting tours recommended?

-#10 Animal-friendly turtle watching in Zakynthos
+#10 Animal-friendly turtle watching on Zakynthos

-- Diving with turtles: Scuba Diving in Laganas Bay, providers include: Zante Diving and Eurodivers
+- Diving with turtles: scuba diving in Laganas Bay; providers include Zante Diving and Eurodivers

-- Sea Kayaking: from Limni Keri to Turtle Island – Sea Kayaking Zakynthos
+- Sea kayaking: from Limni Keri to Turtle Island – Sea Kayaking Zakynthos

-- Sailing trip in Zakynthos Southeast:Information about the provider atSoliton
+- Sailing trip in southeast Zakynthos: information about the provider at Soliton

 - Search for rental cars on Discover Cars*